carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 ---
 title: "Python Text Analysis"
-teaching: 0
+teaching: 15
-exercises: 0
+exercises: 20
 questions:
 - "What else can we do with our tweets?"
 - "How can I analyze my tweets beyond what twarc offers?"
-- "Is it possible to tell if tweets are expressing positive or negative feelings?
+- "Is it possible to tell if tweets are expressing positive or negative feelings?"
-"

 objectives:
 - "We use Python and the power of Pandas with our Jupyter notebook"